 The reserve covers an area of 524sqkms, which is trebled by the adjoining sanctuaries of Bori and Panchmarhi, creating a unique highland ecosystem.
 The rugged terrain consists of sandstone peaks, narrow gorges, ravines and dense forests ranging in altitude from 300 to 1,352ms.

-The park is rich in biodiversity – its fauna includes tiger, leopard, sambar, chital, bhedki, nilgai, four-horned antelope, chinkara, bison (gaur), wild boar, wild dog, bear, blackbuck, fox, porcupine, flying squirrel, mouse deer and Indian giant squirrel etc. Among the various birds, hornbills and peafowl are common.
+The park is rich in biodiversity – sightings of sloth bear, leopard, bison (gaur) and wild dogs are particularly good, and there is a wide array of other fauna such as; sambar, chital, bhedki, nilgai, four-horned antelope, chinkara, wild boar, tiger, blackbuck, fox, porcupine, flying squirrel, mouse deer and Indian giant squirrel.
+Among the various birds, hornbills and peafowl are common.
 The flora consists of mainly of sal, teak, tendu (much prized for wrapping India bidi cigarettes), Indian gooseberry, mahua and bel trees, bamboo stands plus a variety of grasses and medicinal plants.